iot-home-control/frontend/README.md

   The module will display it when you shortly press the button at the top of the device.
   Type in the device ID shown on the display using only lower case characters and ignore the `:` on the display.

-The VNode ID identifies the sensor of the selected type on the device.
+The VNode ID identifies the actor or sensor of the selected type on the device.
-For devices which only have a single sensor of any type you can put 0 here.
+For devices which only have a single actor or sensor of any type you must put 0 here.
-If a device has multiple sensors, e.g., temperature and humidity sensors as there are multiple DHT22 sensors connected you can specify which sensor this thing will handle.
+If a device has multiple actors (e.g., relays) or sensors (e.g., temperature and humidity sensors when there are multiple DHT22 sensors connected) you can specify which actor or sensor this virtual thing will handle.
+See details for Home Control firmware in its documentation, and for Shelly devices in [their documentation](https://shelly-api-docs.shelly.cloud/).

 ## Licensing
-While the Home Control frontend itself is licensed under the [](LICENSE) it uses the following 3rd party libraries/files which have different licenses:
+While the Home Control frontend itself is licensed under the [GNU AGPL 3](LICENSE) it uses the following 3rd party libraries/files which have different licenses:
 - `css/tooltip.css`, `js/tooltip.js`: MIT License, Copyright (c) 2016 Arshad Khan
 - `img/feather-sprite.svg`: MIT License, Copyright (c) 2013-2017 Cole Bemis
+- `img/logo.svg`, and rasterized version of it in the same folder: CC BY-SA 4.0, Hinrikus Wolf